fanniew506/toasty/README.md

 * Acts as a setter method if a second argument of value is passed in

 ##### `addClass`
-* Takes a class as an argument and adds it to HTML elements in the node collection
+* Takes a class as an argument and adds it to HTML elements in the `ToastyNodeCollection`
 * Can accept multiple classes

 ##### `removeClass`
-* Takes a single class as an argument and removes it from the HTML elements in the node collection
+* Takes a single class as an argument and removes it from the HTML elements in the `ToastyNodeCollection`

+#### `toggleClass`
+* Takes a class name as a string as an argument and toggles the class for each element in the `ToastyNodeCollection`

+#### Traversal

 ##### `children`
 * Returns a `ToastyNodeCollection` of all children of all nodes in the collection